sanel/hubris/EXTENDING.md

 ## Introduction

 Writing additional commands is done by writing Clojure code and putting it in **<hubris-dir>/commands** directory.
-Scripts will be loaded when hubris is starts.
+Scripts will be loaded when hubris is started.

 ## Your first command

 In this tiny tutorial, we are going to write simple command _pwd_, that will display current working directory.
-This command will use Java API and contain readable documentation, explaining what command does.
+This command will use Java API and have readable documentation, explaining what command does.

 In editor write this: